dataaxiom/ghcr-cleanup-action/README.md

 ### Define the action

 The most basic setup with no delete or keep options deletes all untagged images from the repository.
+Untagged here means a top-level container image, not the underlying parts of a multi-architecture image (which appear as untagged also).

-Add the action to a workflow file.
+To get started add the action definition to a workflow file.

 ```yaml
 jobs: